 When you feel a lack of motivation, come back to autonomy, competence, and relatedness.
 Which bucket is empty or draining?
 How can you fill it back up?

-If you're a leader and want to know more about how to help your people through these 3 BPN, check out my motivation mini-course in digital courses.
+If you’re a leader and want to know more about how to help your people through these 3 BPN, reach out and let’s chat one-on-one.